 Your resume summary should be no longer than 3–5 sentences and include your experience level, areas of expertise, and notable skills that are relevant to the job listing.
 For example:

 Versatile and results-driven hiring specialist with more than 10 years of experience devising and implementing winning recruitment strategies for the financial services, IT, and healthcare industries.
 Effective executive recruiter with expert ability to determine proper fit and maximize success of top-level candidates.
 History of driving down recruiting costs, accurately assessing staffing requirements, and devising hiring approaches that attract high-quality talent and align with organizational goals.
 Respected leader and valued contributor to C-level management teams.

-The functional format allows you to tout all of your notable career accomplishments in a prominent area of the resume (right below your summary paragraph and key skills).
+The functional format allows you to highlight all of your notable career accomplishments in a prominent area of the resume (right below your summary paragraph and key skills).
 This section – titled Professional Highlights, Key Achievements, Selected Accomplishments, or Value Offered, among other options – enables you to showcase your unique experience while strategically organizing your “greatest hits.”
-Your career history will still be listed in reverse-chronological order, but only your job title, employer name and location, and start and end years are included.
+Your career history will still be listed in reverse-chronological order, but only your job title, employer name and location, and start and end years are included

 Your accomplishments will always be the most important part of your resume.
 However, many recruiters fall into the trap of thinking every HR professional who manages hiring and talent acquisition completes the same tasks and has the same basic achievements: filling open positions.
 That’s simply not true.
 There are a wide range of contributions that can be highlighted.
 For example: